Mas Ermieyati Samsudin: Early involvement

 She was involved in politics since becoming a lawyer in 2001 when the third UMNO wing of PUTERI was agreed by the UMNO President to be established throughout the country.
 This time she was offered a seat in the sponsorship committee at Alor Gajah.
 In 2003, she became the Chairwoman of PUTERI UMNO Division of Alor Gajah and the Head of PUTERI State of Melaka (new delineation of 2004 changed to the Masjid Tanah Division) for 10 years until 2013 and during the same period, she was also EXCO PUTERI UMNO Malaysia.

 General Election 2013

 In the 2013 Malaysian general election, Mas Ermieyati was elected the Masjid Tanah MP as the Barisan National candidate, defeating PAS candidate Mohd Nasaie Bin Ismail.
 She obtained 27,688 votes compared to her opponent's 11,488 votes.
 She represented Malaysia abroad in conferences such as the 34th General Assembly of the ASEAN Inter-Parliamentary Assembly (AIPA), and the Women In Parliament Forum.
 In 2014, she represented the Malaysian Parliament in Tehran for the 9th Parliamentary Union of OIC Member States (Puic) Conference and Meetings.

+Malacca State Election 2021

+The 2021 Malacca state election was held on 20 November 2021 following the dissolution of the Malacca State Legislative Assembly on 4 October 2021.
+The dissolution was triggered by the withdrawal of support from four state assemblymen, which caused the collapse of the Pakatan Harapan–led state government and resulted in a political deadlock.
+The election was conducted during the COVID-19 pandemic under strict health protocols imposed by the Election Commission of Malaysia.
+Voter turnout was 65.85%, significantly lower than previous state elections, which was widely attributed to pandemic-related concerns and movement restrictions.
+Barisan Nasional (BN) won a two-thirds supermajority, securing 21 out of 28 seats, allowing it to form the state government without coalition partners.
+Pakatan Harapan won five seats, while Perikatan Nasional secured two seats.
+Following the election, Sulaiman Md Ali was sworn in as the Chief Minister of Malacca on 22 November 2021.